ShivBhosale/image-augmentation/README.md

 # image-augmentation
-A simple light weight CLI for augmenting image datasets for Machine learning applications.
+My simple light weight CLI for augmenting image datasets for my deep learning and ML experiments

 # Usage
 - To see the tool help enter "python3 imaug.py -h" on the terminal